ACLJ Delivers Critical Oral Intervention for Christian Pastor John Cao, One Day After His 3rd Anniversary as a Prisoner in China

 To date, Pastor Cao remains in Kunming prison.

 His family is greatly burdened for him as the spread of the Coronavirus continues throughout prisons in China.

 Pastor Cao is an innocent man who was selflessly working to make a better world.
 This Council should respectfully and firmly back the Working Group on Arbitrary Detention’s August decision, remind China of its continued obligations under the UDHR, and request that Pastor Cao be immediately released from his unlawful imprisonment.

 As a U.N. charter member, China must acknowledge and respect the decision of the U.N.
 Working Group, and let Pastor Cao go.

 The dangers to Pastor Cao’s health and well-being were great enough being locked up, far away from his family.
-But this new threat of the Coronavirus infesting the Chinese prison system only makes its more urgent that China be pressured to release Pastor Cao, and all Christian prisoners being held captive for their faith, at once.
+But this new threat of the Coronavirus infesting the Chinese prison system only makes it more urgent that China be pressured to release Pastor Cao, and all Christian prisoners being held captive for their faith, at once.

-The ACLJ will continue to fight on behalf of Pastor John Cao, until he freed and allowed to return home safely to be with his family in America.
+The ACLJ will continue to fight on behalf of Pastor John Cao, until he is freed and allowed to return home safely to be with his family in America.